nchilla/tractatus-tree/README.md

 Here are my ideas so far.
 See [predecessors](#user-content-ways-other-people-have-tried-this) for context.

-* **A collapsible version** like [this](http://daxoliver.com/tractatus/) but with better typesetting and interactive features.
+* A collapsible version like [this](http://daxoliver.com/tractatus/) but with better typesetting and interactive features.
   * When only the main 1-7 propositions are open, the scale of the type goes up to fill the screen.
   * Could be understood as an accordion "nav menu" but not necessarily made to look that way graphically

-* **A "draggable" canvas tree map** such as what both Juliette and Alex suggested for my idea last week.
+* A "draggable" canvas tree map such as what both Juliette and Alex suggested for my idea last week.

-* **A line hierarchy structure** similar to Tumblr/Reddit's form of organizing comment threads.
+* A line hierarchy structure similar to Tumblr/Reddit's form of organizing comment threads.
   * I imagine this may work well for print because it's highly compact.

-* A version **visualization of the number of words/characters/sub-propositions** in props 1-7 through their scale/proportion.
+* A visualization of the number of words/characters/sub-propositions in props 1-7 through their scale/proportion.
   * I'm thinking of concentric circle groupings, like the ones people make in Prezi.

-* **Interactive graphics** for specific propositions or sets of propositions, possibly utilizing the graphics in the book.
+* Interactive graphics for specific propositions or sets of propositions, possibly utilizing the graphics in the book.

-* **A sidebar outline** for navigation, using a similar visual logic to [this tree structure](http://tractatus.lib.uiowa.edu/map/)
+* A sidebar outline for navigation, using a similar visual logic to [this tree structure](http://tractatus.lib.uiowa.edu/map/)
+  * it could respond and potentially animate as the page scrolls

+* Something using progress bars

 ## Typography